SergeyTeplyakov/DissectingTheCode/posts/2017-Fields layout.md

 }
 ```

-Now we can test `GetFieldOffsets` to get the layout of a given type:
+Let's test `GetFieldOffsets` and get the layout for the following type:

 ```csharp
 class ByteAndInt